Enrollment and Support

 ODS will need any student wanting documentation to be released to sign a Release of Information.
 This release must include the contact information of the individual and agency that will be receiving it.

-In order to maintain student privacy, ODS provides notetaking support using technology.
+In order to maintain student privacy, ODS provides notetaking support using technology and volunteer student notetakers.
 Technology allows for students with disabilities to more independently capture lecture information.
 Current technologies also allow for increase in reliable, consistent, and accurate notetaking.
+If you are interested in securing peer notetaking services, please contact our office as soon as practicable, as this process can take some time.

 Notetaking assistance may not be needed in cases such as: